jfnavarro/st_viewer/README.md

 After that you can just double click in the dataset to open it.
 (more detailed information about this in the soon to come manual).

-Note that the referred 3x3 aligment matrix file must have the following format:

-a11 a21 a31 a21 a22 a23 a31 a32 a33

-If your HE image is cropped to the array boundaries then no alignment matrix is needed.

 You can use our public datasets hosted in http://www.spatialtranscriptomicsresearch.org/ if you want to try the ST Viewer.